The Ultimate Guide to Animation Styles: Understanding the Art of Motion

 plexus animation

-Plexus animation is the creation of flat images from dots and lines.
-The simplest example is the textbook image of the solar system.
-Most often, this approach is used in after effects – for example, after the end of a game, the end of the movie, or if a program switches to standby mode.
-This technology is simple but allows you to create fascinating patterns that can make a good addition to the main product.
+Plexus animation involves creating flat images using dots and lines.
+A classic example is the textbook illustration of the solar system.
+Often utilized in After Effects, this technique is commonly seen at the end of a game, the conclusion of a movie, or when a program switches to standby mode.
+While simple, plexus animation allows for the creation of captivating patterns that can enhance the main product.
+To truly grasp this style, it's best to see it in action.

 Additional Sources